 Scenario D: Convoy Route Clearance

 Scenario begins with a tactical move south towards the allied village.
-The designated route will consists of mountainous, desert and forest areas.
+The designated route will consists of mountainous, desert areas.
 The distance of the route will be 200km one way.
 Two Golden Eagles will have the mission to provide large-scale area surveillance of the battlespace and provide a clear path for a ground convoy of food and medical supplies to foreign nationals.
 FPCON conditions will be CHARLIE.
 For stationary targets, solid enclaves and enemy defense barriers will be strategically placed in critical areas.
 For mobile targets, autonomous drones will navigate in a specified path.
 All communications will transmit and receive live data.
 All imaging sensors will be utilized.
 The Golden Eagles will transmit live video feeds to the command segment in real time.
 The enemy will be representative of small and large arm fire from high areas.
 IEDs will be representative of RF radios in strategic areas.
-Targets will be bridges, buildings, trains, trucks and tactical vehicles.
+Targets will be bridges, buildings, , trucks and tactical vehicles.
 Scenario will address COIs 1, 3, 4, 5, 6, 7, 8, 9, 10 and 12.
 There will be no representative of red aerial vehicles.
 There will be no live fire towards the aircraft